akmarzhan1/content-suggestion/README.md

 ## Run Virtual Environment

-Virtual environment is a key component in ensuring that the application is configured in the right environment
+Virtual environment is a key component in ensuring that the application is configured in the right environment.
+To run the project locally, make sure you follow the next steps:

 ##### Requirements
 * Python 3